-Big companies have already started taking notice.
+Big companies had already started taking notice as of 2018.
 And in his usual disruptor fashion, Jeff Bezos and his team at Amazon acquired PillPack for $800 million in the middle of 2018 as part of their multi-pronged strategy to enter the online pharmaceutical industry.
-This is the new gold rush, and the sooner you get in the better!
+This was the beginning of a new gold rush, and the sooner you get in the better!

 How does e-Prescribing work?